Xerlith/training-ng7-directives/README.md

 5. Create a directive for lazy loading images asynchronously
 6. Plug the directive into the image grid
 7. (Optional) Write unit tests
-7.1.
-Just kidding, it's not optional.
-Test your code, people.
+8. Actually, it's not optional.
+Test your code.
 Especially JavaScript.

 # Notes: